SirajChaudhary/api-create-newchannel-into-blockchain-network/README.md

 ## The API creates a new channel into your hyperlegder fabric blockchain network.

 ## HowTo steps
-Step1 : clone and import the code into your eclipse IDE \
+Step1 : Clone and Import the code into your Eclipse IDE \
 Step2 : Run ApiCreateNewchannelIntoBlockchainNetworkApplication.java \
 Step3 : Call the service from postman client (or any other rest client or GUI) \